Combining DataFrames with Pandas

 The most common type of join is called an inner join.
 An inner join combines two DataFrames based on a join key and returns a new DataFrame that contains only those rows that have matching values in both of the original DataFrames.

-Inner joins yield a DataFrame that contains only rows where the value being joins exists in BOTH tables.
-An example of an inner join, adapted from this page is below:
+Inner joins yield a DataFrame that contains only rows where the value being joined exists in BOTH tables.
+An example of an inner join, adapted from Jeff Atwood’s blogpost about SQL joins is below:

 The pandas function for performing joins is called

 merged_inner = pd.merge(left=survey_sub, right=species_sub, left_on='species_id', right_on='species_id') # In this case `species_id` is the only column name in both dataframes, so if we skipped `left_on` # And `right_on` arguments we would still get the same result # What's the size of the output data? merged_inner.shape merged_inner